Firstly, a big welcome to all you new BitTorrent Sync users!

 Other unofficial, user-contributed, packages: Ubuntu/Debian (Servers) | Ubunti/Debian (Desktops) | Gentoo ebuild

 Note: If you currently use the auto-update feature of BitTorrent Sync, it may inform you that your "Client version is up to date" despite a newer build being available.
-This is intentional whilst Sync remains in "beta" - new builds are currently announced here in the forums in the first instance, which may be several days/weeks before then being pushed out to existing users via auto update - therefore, before reporting any issues/bugs with Sync, please the pinned topics at the top of this forum to find the latest beta version of Sync, and ensure you're running this first)
+This is intentional whilst Sync remains in "beta" - new builds are currently announced here in the forums in the first instance.
+Not every "beta" build is pushed via auto-update, only those considered significant/more stable.
+Even then these may not be pushed out to existing users via auto update until several days/weeks after they are first announced on the forums - therefore, before reporting any issues/bugs with Sync, please the pinned topics at the top of this forum to find the latest beta version of Sync, and ensure you're running this first)

 Will BitTorrent Sync remain free, or will they start charging for it once it comes out of beta?